The BBSRC Executive is based in Swindon, Wiltshire. It is led by the Executive Chair to whom day-to-day responsibility is delegated from the Council.

 The Executive Chair is supported and advised by:

-- Executive Group - meets fortnightly to discuss operational issues (chair - Executive Chair) and is responsible for taking forward actions on all matters emanating from Council and its Boards.
-It also ensures that relevant business is laid before Council in a timely manner and reviews business associated with the Department for Business, Energy and Industrial Strategy (BEIS) and UK Research and Innovation (UKRI).
-Executive Group comprises the Executive Chair, Deputy Chief Executive and Executive Directors
+- Executive Leadership Team (ELT) - meets fortnightly to discuss operational issues (chair - Executive Chair) and is responsible for taking forward actions on all matters emanating from Council and its Boards.
+It also ensures that relevant business is laid before Council in a timely manner and reviews business associated with the Department for Business, Energy and Industrial Strategy (BEIS) and UK Research and Innovation.
+Executive Group comprises the Executive Chair, the Chief Operating Officer (COO) and Executive Directors

-- Office Management Group - deals with operation of the BBSRC Office; reports to Executive Group.
+- Office Management Group - chaired by the COO, deals with operation of the BBSRC Office; reports to the ELT.

 Amanda studied for a degree in plant sciences and PhD in fungal molecular biology before joining BBSRC in 1998.
 She has extensive experience of the UK research councils with strong interests in basic and strategic research, multidisciplinary approaches, funding partnerships and research infrastructures.
 Amanda has broad experience in UK science policy, including time spent on secondment to the Houses of Parliament, Research Councils UK and detached duty to the British Consulate General - Boston where she worked alongside the UK government’s Science and Innovation Network.
 Amanda is a Fellow of the Royal Society of Biology.

-As Executive Director, Science, Amanda has responsibility for:
+As Executive Director, Research Strategy and Programmes, Amanda has responsibility for:

 - Science strategy, including horizon scanning

-As Executive Director, Innovation and Skills, Karen’s responsibilities include:
+As Executive Director, Capability and Innovation, Karen’s responsibilities include:

-- Knowledge exchange and commercialisation, including enabling the emergence of bioscience based businesses
+- Programmes supporting and enabling innovation and knowledge exchange including enabling the emergence of bioscience based businesses

 - Representing BBSRC on the Rainbow Seed Fund, NRP Translational Fund and Plant Bioscience Ltd.